mattclegg/silverstripe-doc-restructuring/master/cms/docs/topics/forms.md

 	}

-''forTemplate()'' tells the Form class to render with a template of return value of ''$this->class'', which in this case is //MyForm//, the name of the class.
+''forTemplate()'' tells the Form class to render with a template of return value of ''$this->class'', which in this case is *MyForm*, the name of the class.
 If the template doesn't exist, then it falls back to using Form.ss

-//MyForm.ss// should then be placed into your //templates/Includes// directory for your project.
+//MyForm.ss// should then be placed into your *templates/Includes* directory for your project.
 Here is an example of basic customisation:

 	:::html
 	<form $FormAttributes>